 Police: Suspect detained after stabbing at London mosque

-Police said another man was arrested at the mosque on suspicion of attempted murder.
+Police said another man was arrested at the mosque, located near Regent's Park in central London, on suspicion of attempted murder.

-On Twitter, mosque-goers posted images police holding a man down on the mosque floor.
+On Twitter, mosque-goers posted images of police holding a man in a red-hooded top down on the mosque floor.
+A small knife could be seen under a chair.

 Witnesses said the injured man was the mosque's muezzin, the person who calls Muslims to prayers.